oktayozel/cd611_hw3/README.md

 │   │   ├── Board.java (This is an interface defining the must have functions of a board.)
 │   │   ├── Cell.java (This is an abstract class which has the basic methods and fields that a board game would have.)
 │   │   ├── GameManager.java (This is an abstract class defining the basic methods of a game manager like initialize the game, run the game.x)
-│   │   ├── LeaderBoard.java (This class has been placed however not implemented in the game.
+│   │   ├── LeaderBoard.java (This class has been placed to hold the leaderboard storing the data in leaderboard.txt.
 Helps keeping track of the leaderboard)
 │   │   └── User.java (This class holds the user details like username and move count.)
 │   └── io/
 │        ├── Input.java (This class handles all input operations in the game.)